 Pronouns: She/Her/Hers

-Chelsie is the Project Coordinator Recovery On Campus Alberta, a registered social worker, and a recent graduate of the Bachelor of Social Work program at the U of C. Her work history centered previously around disability support and has since evolved to other avenues of advocacy for the dignity of people.
+Chelsie is the Manager of Recovery On Campus Alberta and UCalgary Recovery Community.
+She is a registered social worker, and a recent graduate of the Bachelor of Social Work program at the U of C. Her work history centered previously around disability support and has since evolved to other avenues of advocacy for the dignity of people.
 She encountered Victoria Burns in a Self and Social Care Class during her studies and was introduce to the UCRC in the last year of her studies.
-This introduction changed the course of her career, her attitudes towards recovery and problematic substance use, and brought her gladly to this project.
+This introduction changed the course of her career, her attitudes towards recovery, and problematic substance use, and brought her gladly to this project.

 Pronouns: She/Her/Hers